Açaí factory: turning açaí berries into frozen açaí pulp

 Now that the berries are clean and removed of any dirt, the depulping of the berry in the açaí factory can start.
 This happens by means of friction between the berries (the edible layer of the açaí is only 1 to 2 mm thick).
 Specialized stainless steel machines with a vertical internal axis generate circular movements that separates the flesh of the berry from the kernel.
 Because the açaí berry is naturally very dry, water is used in this process.
 The purity of the frozen açaí pulp is determined here.
 The more water is used in this process, the less pure will be the açaí pulp.
 This number is expressed in the dry rate of açaí.
 Export quality of frozen açaí pulp should have at least a dry rate of 12% (açaí médio).
 The highest quality is açaí pulp is called açaí special and has a dry rate of minimum 14%.
 Each depulping machine in an açaí factory has a capacity to process around 100 - 200 liters of açaí pulp per day.
 A large açaí factory will therefor have the need the have several depulping machines.

 During this process the fat globules are broken up to such a small size that they remain suspended evenly rather than separating out and floating to the surface.
-The purpose of homogenization is making things uniform or similar that is accomplished by means of high pressure.
+The purpose of homogenization is making things uniform or similar.
 Homogenization is a physical process and not chemical and so nothing is added or taken away from the açaí.

 Pasteurization of the açaí